coding-dojo-data-science/data-enrichment-wk13-l01-activity/README.md

 	4. Retrieve the id, name, and # of playlists for  tracks that appear on playlists more than 4 times?

 6. Save your notebook and close Jupyter.
-7. Save your work in a new commit with your work to your repo and push it to GitHub.
+7. Save your work in a new commit with GitHub desktop and push it to GitHub.
 	- Make sure the repo is NOT private.